nprapps/bernard/README.md

 ## What is this?

-**Bernard is a Slack webhook setup as cron job that retrieves all new rules, proposed rules, and presidential documents from the Federal Register.**
+**Bernard is a Slack incoming webhook setup as a cron job that retrieves all new rules, proposed rules, and presidential documents from the Federal Register.
+This repo will provide the infrastructure to setup a cron job on an Ubuntu server.**

+It is named after Bernard Kennedy, the first director of the Federal Register.

 ## Assumptions

 The following things are assumed to be true in this documentation.

-* You are running OSX.
 * You are using Python 2.7.
-(Probably the version that came OSX.)
 * You have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.

 For more details our stack, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).